Darkyenus/wemi/README.md

 so don't get too attached to any of the features or bugs.

 1. Start by downloading `wemi` launcher (= the whole build system) and IntelliJ plugin from the releases.
-If you don't use IntelliJ, don't worry, Wemi is designed to be used standalone.
+If you don't use IntelliJ, don't worry, Wemi is designed to be used standalone anyway.
-2. Then put downloaded `wemi` file directly into the root of your project (yes, see below if that seems weird).
+2. Then put downloaded `wemi` file directly into the root of your project (see below if that seems weird).
-3. Create a build script, in `<your-project-root>/build/build.wemi`, with following lines:
+3. Create a build script, in `<your-project-root>/build/build.kt`, with following lines:
 ```kotlin
 // myProject here can be whatever you want, it is the name by which Wemi will refer to your project
 val myProject by project {